DracoNoir/kom/deities/tere.md

 Aspect | Details
 --- | ---
-Echelon | Greater
+Echelon | None
-Epithet | The Soulforger, The Dead One
+Epithets | The Soulforger, The Dead One
 Symbol | A sword, black on the left and white on the right Depiction | A great male dragon, with pearlescent scales and either a sad or maniacal expression Portfolio | None